 They pay approx £20/kilo for stamps & currencies that is considerably higher than what many of their partners were receiving previously, on occasions even quadruple the amount, Their experienced team can quickly process your donations, and their extensive network of contacts allows them to match the right stamps with the right collectors.

-Recycling is a very easy way to help charities and taking no physical effort, Simply collect stamps cutting 5cm to 10cm around the stamp helps, Once collected an envelope or jiffy bag maybe shoe box or so full send them to This Address or phone number above for free postage.
+Recycling is a very easy way to help charities and taking no physical effort, Simply collect stamps cutting 5cm to 10cm around the stamp helps, Once collected an envelope or jiffy bag maybe shoe box or so full, follow This link on ways to dispatch your collections.

 Cutting 5 - 10cm around stamps brings more value,

 This is not compulsory but helps a great deal.

 I'm not frightened anymore !
 16th February 2010